Fiszh/DownloadTwitchEmotes/README.md

 **Configure the Script**

-Visit [Twitch Channel ID Converter](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/) to retrieve Twitch channel IDs.
+Visit [Twitch Channel ID Converter](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/) to retrieve Twitch channel ID.

 Open the script file and replace the placeholders with the appropriate values:
    - `channelTwitchID: The Twitch User ID of the broadcaster.`